-Grading Administrative Regulations for Reporting Student Progress 2018‐2019
+As stated in the 2021-2022 Lubbock ISD Grading Administrative Regulations for Reporting Student Progress (Elementary Campuses):

-The primary purpose of grades is to measure and communicate what a student knows, understands, and can do as a result of the student’s learning; a secondary purpose for grades is to provide teachers with information for instructional planning.
-Additionally, grading provides a level of clarity and consistency in grading practice throughout the District.
+The primary purpose of a grade is to measure and communicate what a student knows, understands, and can do as a result of the student’s learning; a secondary purpose for grades is to provide teachers with information for instructional planning.
+Additionally, grading provides a level of clarity and consistency in assessment practices throughout the district.

 - A student’s 504 Plan or Individualized Education Program (IEP) determines appropriate application of these administrative regulations.
 EIE (LOCAL)

-- Students who have modified curriculum in any one or more content areas, the general education and/or special education teacher should apply the appropriate code to the student’s report
+- For students who have modified curriculum in any one or more content areas, the general education and/or special education teacher should apply the appropriate code to the student’s report card.

-- Progress Reports - Interim progress reports shall be issued for all students after the third week of each grading period.
-A minimum of three grades must be entered into the gradebook by the end of the third week of each grading period.
-EIA (LOCAL)
+- Progress Reports - Interim progress reports shall be issued for all students after the third week and sixth week of each grading period EIA (LOCAL)

 - Gradebook - All grades recorded in the gradebook will relate directly to one or more TEKS-based instructional objectives.
 EIA (LOCAL)